fd301/mapFunctionOnStructure/README.md

 - *StrucSup*:
   Estimate the structural support.
 This is a square array *n-by-n* with with ones where a connection is supported and zero for the rest.
 - *cs_amdW:*
   Estimate the *Minimum degree ordering* that provide a sparser cholesky decomposition.
-Note that this is a function that wraps [http://www.cise.ufl.edu/research/sparse/CSparse/CSparse/Source/cs_amd.c cs_amd.c] function of the [http://www.cise.ufl.edu/research/sparse/CSparse/ CSparse library], directly.
+Note that this is a function that wraps [cs_amd.c](http://www.cise.ufl.edu/research/sparse/CSparse/CSparse/Source/cs_amd.c) function of the [CSparse library](http://www.cise.ufl.edu/research/sparse/CSparse/), directly.
-  -- *libctest.so.1.0:* This is a compiled version of [http://www.cise.ufl.edu/research/sparse/CSparse/ CSparse library] on *Ubuntu 10.04.1 LTS* (64-bit machine), linked dynamically.
+  -- *libctest.so.1.0:* This is a compiled version of [CSparse library](http://www.cise.ufl.edu/research/sparse/CSparse/) on *Ubuntu 10.04.1 LTS* (64-bit machine), linked dynamically.
 If you have a different system you need to rebuild the library.
 In addition, if your system is a 32-bit machine, you will need to modify *my_cs_amd.py* to use *c_int32*.
 - *prop_scaling:*
   Estimate the precision matrix based on the Iterative Proportional Scaling (IPS) and the structural support.
 - *prepChol:*